Valfy/Paladins-Discord-RichPresence/README.md

 + `{map}` - map you are playing on (use it only in **"in_match"** in-game status)
 + `{time}` - time since game launch (with this app)
 + `{time_rich_presence}` - time since app launch

-So it will be automaticly replaced by your playername and champion you playing.

 ### How to change app lanuguage